swiftlang/swift-org-website/_posts/2024-06-20-ready-for-swift-6.md

 ## Data Race Safety Indicators

 When evaluating a package, it is helpful to know if that package has any reported data race safety issues.
 To assist with this, the Swift Package Index now displays a “Safe from data races” label alongside other package metadata when packages compile with zero errors using `complete` strict concurrency checks.
+Learn how to switch these checks on in [the Swift 6 migration guide](https://www.swift.org/migration/documentation/swift-6-concurrency-migration-guide/completechecking).

 ![Package metadata shown on the Swift Package Index showing that the package has no data race errors](/assets/images/ready-for-swift-6-blog/package-showing-safe-from-data-races.png)